 Skip to main content

 NOTES: For the disease control products listed below, a product trade name and formulation are provided for each active ingredient (common name) as an example of rates, preharvest interval (PHI), restricted entry interval (REI), and special instructions.
 In many cases, there are other products available with the same active ingredient.
-Please see Table 26 and Fungicides and Bactericides Alphabetical Listing by Trade Name for more information on products with the same active ingredients.
+Please see Table 26 and Fungicides and Bactericides Alphabetically Listed by Trade Name for more information on products with the same active ingredients.

 The symbol OG indicates a product is listed by the Organic Materials Review Institute (OMRI) as approved for use in organic production.
 See Organic Certification section for more details.

-Do not plant winter squash or pumpkins for at least two years in fields where these diseases have been a problem.
-Plow under plant debris after harvest.
-Reduce weeds to allow for faster drying of plant surfaces.
-Start with certified disease-free seed.
-Carefully scout transplants in greenhouse for diseased plants and remove them, improve ventilation in greenhouse, and reduce overhead irrigation.
-Avoid injuring fruit before or during harvest.
-Apply protectant fungicides according to a disease forecasting system (Melcast).
 Black rot, also known as gummy stem blight (GSB) is one of the most destructive diseases of winter squash and pumpkins and is characterized by a distinctive black decay of the fruits of all cucurbits.
 Foliar symptoms start as marginal necrosis followed by larger, wedged shaped necrotic areas, often with a yellow halo.
 Stem cankers develop in the cortical tissue and a brown, gummy exudate is produced.
 Small fruiting bodies may appear as black specks in diseased tissue.
 Stems may be girdled on seedlings and the plant dies, or on older plants stem cankers lead to wilt and decline.
 Small, water-soaked spots develop on fruit, enlarge, and exude gummy material and contain many black, fruiting bodies.
 Black rot on butternut may appear as a superficial hardened tan to white area which can develop concentric rings.
 This typically occurs where the fruit touched the soil.
 Lesions may become hardened and dormant on mature fruit that is cured and stored under proper conditions, but chilling injury or high humidity may activate the disease and cause fruit collapse during storage.
 Check fruit weekly for signs of black rot.
-Cultivars with resistance to Anthracnose are available.

 • azoxystrobin plus chlorothalonil (Quadris Opti): 3.2 pt/A; PHI 1d, REI 12h, Groups 11 & M05.
 See label for tank mix precautions.